borglab/gtsam.org/_posts/2021-02-07-uncertainties-part2.md

 **We need to be careful about the convention of the retraction/local operation** (yes, more conventions again).
 Having clarity about the definition that every software defines for these operations (even implicitly) is fundamental to make sense of the quantities we put into our estimation problems and the estimates we extract.
 For instance, the definition of the $\text{SE(3)}$ retraction we presented, which matches `Pose3` in GTSAM, uses an _orientation-then-translation_ convention, i.e, the 6D tangent vector has orientation in the first 3 coordinates, and translation in the last 3.
 On the other hand, `Pose2` uses _translation-then-orientation_ $(x, y, \theta)$ for [historical reasons](https://github.com/borglab/gtsam/issues/160#issuecomment-562161665).

 #### Adjoints
-Lastly, we need to discuss an operator that will be useful to operate covariances correctly (spoiler) when we return to our original estimation problem.
+Lastly, we need to discuss an operator that exists for Lie groups that will be useful to operate covariances correctly (spoiler) when we return to our original estimation problem.
 To introduce it, let us consider the example before in which we added an incremental change in the base frame:

 $$
 \begin{equation}